MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/how-to-create-a-windows-powershell-snap-in.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "How to Create a Windows PowerShell Snap-in | Microsoft Docs" ms.date: "09/13/2016"
+title: How to Create a Windows PowerShell Snap-in
-helpviewer_keywords:
-  - "snap-ins [PowerShell SDK], examples"
+description: How to Create a Windows PowerShell Snap-in
 ---
 # How to Create a Windows PowerShell Snap-in